Boosting Internationally Educated Nurses’ Success in U.S. and Canadian Practice

 • Use simple language, avoid slang, and speak clearly and at a moderate pace.

 • Be patient, listen actively, and offer support.
-Avoid laughing or making fun if someone mispronounces words or struggles to understand common U.S. expressions.
+Avoid laughing or ridiculing if someone mispronounces words or struggles to understand common U.S. or Canadian expressions.

 • Avoid making assumptions on either side.
-Confirm your understanding of their message, and ask for clarification to ensure they understand yours.
+Confirm your understanding of their message and ask for clarification to ensure that they understand yours.

 Culture

 Starting a new job in a different country can be challenging.
-Many internationally educated nurses face feelings of loneliness and homesickness, as well as adjusting to unfamiliar foods, climates, and everyday tasks that we often take for granted.
+Many IENs face feelings of loneliness and homesickness, as well as adjusting to unfamiliar foods, climates, and everyday tasks that are often taken for granted.
 Almost every aspect of their work and home environments may be different.

 Advice from Established IENs for New IENs